hansangwoo-data/ecommerce-revenue-analysis-sql/README.md

 ---

-## Reproducing the published results
+## Reproducing the Results

-Aggregate results exported from BigQuery on 2026-09-22 are stored in the three CSV files in `data/`.
-BigQuery was not rerun for this hardening patch.
-Observation-window bounds were not recorded.
+Aggregate results were exported from BigQuery on 2026-09-22 and are stored in data/.

-Install pandas, matplotlib, and Jupyter, then run all cells in `notebook/sql_ecommerce_revenue_analysis.ipynb` from the notebook directory or repository root.
-The notebook checks aggregate consistency and regenerates the six PNG charts in `images/`.
-These checks do not replace the source-level validation queries in `sql/validation/`.
-The added `validation_04_source_integrity.sql` summarizes source IDs, completed-order coverage, price quality, and category totals against the pre-product-join population; it has not been run against BigQuery in this patch.

-`gross_sales = SUM(order_items.sale_price)` for orders with `orders.status = 'Complete'`; no separate item-status filter is applied.
-AOV is gross sales per order; average item price is gross sales per item.
-First Order means each user's earliest observed completed order, ordered by `created_at, order_id`, not necessarily their first-ever purchase.
-The reported metrics describe this exported snapshot.
-First/Repeat `user_count` values are not additive because repeat-order users are a subset of users with a first completed order.
+Run all cells in notebook/sql_ecommerce_revenue_analysis.ipynb to reproduce the tables and six charts.
+Source-level validation queries are available in sql/validation/ and were used to verify order/item coverage, ID integrity, price quality, product mapping, and aggregate reconciliation.
+Metric scope
+- Only orders with orders.status = 'Complete' are included.
+- gross_sales = SUM(order_items.sale_price)
+- AOV = gross sales / order count
+- First Order = earliest observed completed order by created_at, order_id
+- Repeat users are a subset of first-order users, so stage-level user_count values are not additive.

 ---